AzuxirenLeadGuy/CppClangTemplate/README.md

 The Makefile contains the necessary commands for all the basic tasks.
 The repository also contains a `tasks.json` and a `launch.json` for usage from VS Code.

+Also, remember to edit the makefile to point to your required source code, header files and include directory for your setting.

 ---
 1. Run the clang-tidy analyzer, generating the `compile_commands.json` file, and allowing the clangd lsp to provide intellisense in your project correctly.
 > make tidy